Focus Area Goals

 - Recovery & overdose prevention support in McHenry County, IL offering education, resources, support, naloxone trainings, harm reduction supplies and treatment navigation.
 Learn more by clicking here.

-- Wednesday Night Recovery program in Chicago, IL offering naloxone trainings.
+- Monday Night Recovery program in Chicago, IL offering SMART Recovery.
 Learn more by clicking here.

 - Substance-related grief loss support for members of the whole family.
 Learn more by clicking here.